ocupop/refed-website/src/_states/virginia.md

         eligible_food: 'Food crops (grains, fruits, nuts, or vegetables)'
         eligible_recipients: Nonprofit food bank engaged in providing food to the needy; food can be sold to the needy or other nonprofits
   animal_feed:
-    overview: Virginia allows the feeding of animal-derived and vegetable waste to swine provided that it has been properly heat-treated by a licensed commercial feed facility.
-Virginia does not appear to exempt the feeding of household garbage to swine from the garbage-feeding rules.
-    summary:
-    link_url:
     legislation:
       - title: '3.2 Va.
 Admin.
 Code §§ 4803, 6001–34 (2015)'
         animals_covered: Swine